Runtime-sink-file-flush

 Prefer this helper when direct runtime code specifically cares about file flush behavior.

-Queued file sinks may perform both queue flush work and file flush work here, including surfacing delayed write failures from previously queued records.
+Queued file sinks may perform both queue drain work and file flush work here, including surfacing delayed failures from previously queued records.

 Library or application facades that share the same wrapped file-backed runtime sink still observe the same flush availability state.